jychen1111/jychen1111.github.io/_pages/home.md

 ### Topics
 Specifically, the research topics I am interested in include:
-- AIGC and media effects
+- AIGC effects on Chinese journalism and socio-politics;
+- Public understanding of science and technology;
-- The intersection of technology and sociopolitics
+- The antecedents and consequences of human-AI (non-)relationships.
-- Media psychology in human-machine interaction
-- Misinformation, conspiracy theories and fact-checking

 ------